Exeter, Pennsylvania: Geography

 Exeter is located along the western bank of the Susquehanna River.
 U.S. Route 11 runs through the southern section of the town, connecting the boroughs of West Pittston and Wyoming.
 The majority of its streets are arrayed around this highway.
 PA 92 runs through the eastern portion of the borough, connecting West Pittston and Exeter Township.
 Fox Hill Country Club is located in central Exeter.
 The borough surrounds West Pittston from the north, south, and west.
 Scovell Island and Wintermoot Island are located within Exeter's borders (on the Susquehanna River).
 Most of the northern borough consists of hills and forests.

 According to the United States Census Bureau, the borough has a total area of 12.9 km2, of which 12.1 km2 is land and 0.8 km2, or 6.52%, is water.
-Its zip code is 18643.
-Exeter Borough resides within the Wyoming Area School District.
+Its ZIP code is 18643.
+Exeter Borough lies within the Wyoming Area School District.
 Wyoming Area Catholic School is a parochial school within the borough.